NewsNation reporter arrested at Ohio governor’s news conference

 “It has always been my practice that if I’m doing a press conference, someone wants to report out there and they want to be talking back to the people back on channel, whatever, they have every right to do that,” DeWine said.
 “If someone was stopped from doing that, or told they could not do that, that was wrong.
 It was nothing that I authorized.”

-As Lambert was being placed in the back of a squad car, Lambert said, “It’s tough to do your job in America in 2023, but we’ll keep doing it.”
+As Lambert was being placed in the back of a squad car, he said, “It’s tough to do your job in America in 2023, but we’ll keep doing it.”

 The news conference in East Palestine, Ohio, was scheduled for 3 p.m.
 ET, but had been delayed.
 DeWine eventually began speaking around 5 p.m., at the same time Lambert was scheduled to go live on NewsNation.